akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The girl stared after them, mouth open, panting hard.
 Her heart was still hammering in her chest.
 She wiped her eyes with the back of her sleeve.
 It took a few moments to catch her breath.

-“How... how did you do that?”
+‘How... how did you do that?’

-“My father owns all the geese.
-My nurse keeps them.”
+‘My father owns all the geese.
+My nurse keeps them.’

 She dried her eyes.
-“Don’t be silly!
-How can someone own *all* the geese?”
+‘Don’t be silly!
+How can someone own *all* the geese?’

 The boy just stared at her with an odd expression.

-A woman’s voice called from the edge of the meadow.
-“Beatrice?!
-Come here!”
+"Beatrice?!
+Come here!"
+A woman called from the edge of the meadow, shielding her eyes from the sun with one hand.

 Beatrice turned towards the voice.
 "Oh.
 Coming, Mother!"